 HR, however, has generally done very little to translate these customer “wow” moments into employee “wow” experiences.
 This year will mark the beginning of HR learning from the marketing and customer service functions to develop more engaging “employee experiences.”

-In various conversations with local key HR leaders recently, I have heard that many of them are zooming in to drive “employee experiences” as a key agenda for 2017.
+In various conversations with local key HR leaders recently, I have heard that many of them are zooming in to drive “employee experiences” as a key agenda for this year.
 Employee experience includes how the employee feels about the brand, their colleagues and even the physical and technological parts of the organisations, i.e. anything that can be seen, heard, touched, felt and even tasted in the company.

 HR plays a critical role from the onboarding process, all the way to termination or resignation, to ensure a great employee experience for all their people.

 3. Culture will be an important HR and business agenda

 For years now, it was assumed that HR leaders were the ones managing workplace culture.
 Unfortunately, organisational culture is often the key constraint limiting growth and innovation in organisations.
 Your organisational culture drives the behaviour and priorities of your employees.
 Ultimately, this behaviour is dictated by the mindset and beliefs they have.
 Changing their mindset will result in changes to their behaviour, which could in turn bring you better results and revenue.

 To develop culture is to intentionally shape the beliefs, underlying assumptions, attitudes, and practices shared by a group of people.
 This, in turn, alters the quality of the organisation’s results and revenue.

 As more and more business leaders have been educated in 2016 on the importance of culture, 2017 will be the year they start to play an active role in getting HR leaders to start driving culture transformations and intentionally create a winning culture within their organisations.